Version: v0.8.0 - Beta. We welcome contributors & feedback.

 Module System

-Code is reused via modules, which are automatically namespaced and have controls for outside access.
+Code is organized via modules, which are automatically namespaced and have controls for outside access.

 // PHP